asiakay/generative-art-nft/README.md

 # Generative NFT Art

+** Repo Notes - Based on the tutorial below - altered sample assets in figma, then made corresponding updates in config.py file **

 ## Introduction

 The `generative-art-nft` repository is a library for creating generative art.
 It was developed for the purpose of creating NFT avatar & collectible projects.
 This library was used to generate the artwork for the [Scrappy Squirrels](https://www.scrappysquirrels.co/) project.